FoalTS/foal/docs/basics/controllers.md

 Controllers are created by `controller factories` and have to be registered with a module.

-Each controller factory has a `attachService(path: string, , ServiceClass: Type<T>)` method to create the controller from a given service.
+Each controller factory has an `attachService(path: string, ServiceClass: Type<T>)` method to create the controller from a given service.

-The package `@foal/common` provides some common controller factories such as `rest` or `view` along with their service interfaces.
+The package `@foal/common` provides some common controller factories such as `rest` or `view` along with their respective service interfaces.
+But you can also create your own factory with the abstract class `ControllerFactory<T>` in `@foal/core`.

 Let's a take an example on how to set up a REST API endpoint.
 To do so, we'll need two things:
 - the `PartialCRUDService` interface which will help us to define the service methods,